Fundraise Insider Research

 Timing beats targeting

-The batch effect concentrates dozens of fresh budgets into narrow windows.
+The batch effect concentrates dozens of fresh budgets into narrow windows, and June 2026 was the busiest month yet.
 The buying decisions made in the 90 days after a round define the stack for years.

 3